openfaas/openfaas.github.io/_posts/2019-04-18-spring-easter.md

 dark_background: true
 ---

-In this post I want to run through three of my top tips for getting to grips with Serverless on Kubernetes.
+In this post I want to run through my top five tips for getting to grips with Serverless on Kubernetes.
 If you're taking some time off over the Easter Bank Holiday weekend, then grab a cup of tea or coffee and your laptop to begin learning.

 ### 1. Connect with the community

 > The OpenFaaS community values are: developers-first, operational simplicity, and community-centric.

 The easiest way to start learning is to connect with the OpenFaaS community.
 We're a friendly bunch and enjoy meeting-up in person at conferences and local events.
-All future, past and present events and blog posts are recorded in the community guide which is available publicly so if you'd like to meet face-to-face or hear about what we're all building in person check that out.
+All future, past and present events and blog posts are recorded in the community guide which is available publicly.
+So if you'd like to meet face-to-face or hear about what we're all building in person check that out.

 ![](/images/spring-easter/contributors.jpg)